niallkp/attic-jekyll-site/README.md

   - decide what to do about **revived** projects.
 From what I can see only **XMLBeans** & **Ambari** have been revived.
 We don't include Ambari but we have a page for XMLBeans (I think we don't bother with them)
+  - Add script to generate _data/projects/<project>.yaml file from project id.
+    Could this be a GHA that creates a PR?
+    (I think any automatically created content needs to be reviewed before deployment)

 ## Overview